cgiff9/automata/dfa/README.md

 $./dfa <machine file> <input string>
 $./dfa oddNumberZeroes.txt 10001010
 ```
-The input string can also be supplied in a single-
+The input string can also be supplied in a file containing
-line file containing the input string:
+one input string per line.
 ```
 $./dfa <machine file> -f <input string file>
 $./dfa oddNumberZeroes.txt -f input_test_string.txt
 ```
-Not that if an input string is supplied via the command-
+Not that if an input string is supplied via the command-line
-line while also invoking the '-f' option, then the '-f'
+while also invoking the '-f' option, then the '-f'option
-option will be ignored.
+will be ignored.

 MACHINE FILE FORMAT
 -------------------------